sourcegraph/handbook/content/people-ops/travel.md

 -   Dates of travel:
 -   Cost - actual or estimate of reimbursable expenses (i.e. hotel, flight, food, transportation, etc.):

 As a reminder, travel is voluntary and no teammates are required to travel.
 Trip requests made by a teammate should never be made against their own judgement or comfort level.

 After your request has been submitted, you will receive approval from Finance via email within 1 business day.

 For any additional questions, please reach out to **#finance** or **#people-ops**.

+## Budget Template
+-   We have provided an easy-to-complete travel budget calculator for your next team trip.
+See our [Travel Budget Example](https://docs.google.com/spreadsheets/d/1az1m-V9ddhwlZ_jSHnoMtK0J4VO1Aeph0mKDNf6SsEY/edit#gid=0) for ideas when submitting requests.